Friday, January 26, 2024

 Bing's opening gambit is to steal the Jade Dragon from Ge Hung, one of the murderers.
 Then she disguises herself as a man and pretends to set up selling a weapons shop near Ge's house.
 Tien Ying (Yuen Hua), one of Lord Kao's grown sons, notices the Jade Dragon and invites Bing to Ge's estate, because Kao and the other two murderers all live in the same town and keep up contact.
 In fact, Ying is engaged to marry Ming Zhu (Lisa Chiao Chiao), the daughter of another of the four middle-aged martial artists.
 Ying is utterly clueless as to Bing's true nature, but she apparently takes to Ying, despite knowing he's the son of a man she plans to kill.

 Getting access to Ge's estate gives Bing the chance to kill Ge.
 Ying intercepts the disguised Bing in flight, and is flummoxed that this apparent cripple can fend off Ying's best sallies.
 Bing escapes, but listens in on a conversation in which Ming Zhu busts Ying's balls for letting the killer escape.
-For no explicit reason, Bing disposes of her male guise, shows her true feminine self to the quarreling couple, and announces her intention to kill the other three older men, Ming Zhu seems much less concerned with the threat to her father than to some possible competition from another young woman, and in this her suspicions are justified, since the clueless Ying doesn't yet realize that he has become smitten.
+For no explicit reason, Bing disposes of her male guise, shows her true feminine self to the quarreling couple, and announces her intention to kill the other three older men, Ming Zhu seems much less concerned with the threat to her father than to some possible competition from another young woman, and in this her suspicions are justified, though the clueless Ying doesn't yet realize that he has become smitten.

 Bing escapes again, and Ying relates her story to his father Kao and his brother Ting Wei.
 Bing attacks Kao at the latter's house, but Kao is more than a match for her.
 Ying intervenes, pleading mercy for a crippled woman, and wonders if his father's vast knowledge of medicine might cure Bing's malady.
 Bing resists the idea, claiming that even she got a cure she'll still seek the lives of all her parents' killers.
 But she does want to be cured, and she's becoming more and more attracted to Ying.

 Kao then informs Bing that her cure depends on undertaking a sort of fantasy-quest.
 First, she must journey to a foreign kingdom and request the loan of "fire resistant suits."
 Second, she must use this protection to descent into a certain volcano and retrieve a magical pearl.
-Third, she can use the pearl to enter a snowbound realm where it's so cold that it can freeze a human being to ice-- unless one can ofset the cold with the heat of the pearl.
+Third, she can use the pearl to enter a snowbound realm where it's so cold that it can freeze a human being to ice-- unless one can offset the cold with the heat of the pearl.
 Oddly, at the center of the snow-zone is a boiling-hot spring, and if Bing can submerge her legs in the spring for an hour, she'll be cured.

 Ying talks his diffident brother Wei into coming along, but Wei's only in the story to act as a messenger at a particular point in the narrative.
 The real story is of course Bing falling in love with the selfless Ying, and he with her.
 I won't detail all of the quest-adventures, but the first one is the most revealing.
 Upon entering the foreign kingdom the locals capture Ying and Wei.
 The king threatens to kill the intruders, but Bing appears and offers her own life in exchange.
 Fortunately, she's able to impress the monarch with her sword-skill, so that all three depart with the fire-suits (which look a lot like modern plastic).
 Wei then finds some reason to go back home, to let his father know what's happened.
 However, Ming Zhu, her father and some soldiers (possibly the other murderer too, I forget) get on the trail of Ying and Bing, and cause them trouble during their progress.
 Kao duly follows to see how things sort out.